cttsai1985/download-transformers-pretrained/README.md

 Modify `./configs/download.txt` to download different models.

-## Ouput
+## Output
-The default path to save ins at a newly created folder: `./models` Note it will take up several GB in DiskDrivbe due to those large models.
+The default path to save ins at a newly created folder: `./models` Note it will take up several GB in disk space due to those large models.